stanmaz/BBOalert/README.md

 The full list of property names (only a few apply to buttons) : https://www.w3schools.com/jsref/dom_obj_style.asp

+### Alias

+The format os an alias record is :

+      Alias,<string1>,<string2>

+If any explanation text record contains <string1> it will be replaced by <string2>.
+Following rules apply :

+- An alias must be defined before it is used
+- <string1> must not be necessarily unique
+- Always the last match is used for string substitution
+- The aliases should be sorted from the shortest to the longest <string1>
+- In both strings case and spaces matter (leading and trailing).
+Note : to keep the visual control of trailing spaces in <string2> a comma may be added at the end of the record.

+The main purpose of aliases is to solve the problem of national bridge events where the usage of the local language is required.
+Maintaining two different data files for two different languages is not practical.
+The aliases can be used to translate expressions depending on the selected language.
+Example of code :

+      BBOalert
+      Option,Lang EN
+      Shortcut,HH,Hello
+      Option,Lang FR
+      Shortcut,HH,Bonjour
+      Alias,balanced,régulier
+      Alias,game forcing,forcing manche
+      Option,MySystem
+      ,1N,15-17p balanced
+      ,2C,game forcing

+Sorting aliases by <string1> length is important (remember : last match counts).
+In the example

+      Alias,without,sans
+      Alias,with,avec

+The word ‘without’ will be translated to ‘avecout’ which is wrong.
+Reversing the order will give the correct result.

+Aliases may be used also in the bidding context field.
+Example :

+      Alias,#,2C--2D--
+      #2N--,3C,Puppet Stayman

+Is equivalent to

+      2C--2D--2N--,3C,Puppet Stayman

+The same alias may be reused later in the file with a different definition.

+This technique may be useful when the same long context prefix is used at different places.
+The alias may not be combined with + in the same context field.

 ### Full Disclosure BSS file support